Let's Poke Holes in Popular Caffeine Myths

 If it’s not consumed in moderation, too much coffee can lead to side effects such as an upset stomach, headaches, nervousness, and insomnia.
 During pregnancy, your body processes caffeine at a much slower rate, meaning the caffeine remains in the bloodstream longer than usual.
 This eventually leads to pregnant women feeling the side effects of caffeine and a much stronger level.

 However, this doesn’t mean they have to avoid caffeine entirely.
-It’s recommended that pregnant women reduce their caffeine intake to less than 200 milligrams a day (the regular recommendation for an average person is 400mg).
-There have been no proofs for additional side effects or dangers to this limit of caffeine intake; however, the American Pregnancy Association still recommends avoiding caffeine and coffee as much as possible during pregnancy.
+It’s recommended that pregnant women reduce their caffeine intake to less than 200 milligrams a day (the regular recommendation for an average person is 400mg); however, the American Pregnancy Association still recommends avoiding caffeine and coffee as much as possible during pregnancy.

 4. Caffeine is dehydrating